tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 ### 13. Student Do: Portfolio Planner (30 min)

-This activity is a two-part mini-project where you will work in pairs to research a group of ten stocks and perform an analysis of a $10,000 investment in the portfolio over time.
+This activity is a two-part mini-project where you will work in pairs to research a group of 10 stocks and perform an analysis of a $10,000 investment in the portfolio over time.

 **Files:**